 - Butter your cake pan, line the base and sides with baking parchment, then butter again.

 - Put the butter into the bowl of a food mixer, add the sugar and vanilla sugar and cream for a good 5 minutes until soft and fluffy.
+Please note: the brown sugar will not beat up as fluffy as white sugar.

 - Add the flour mixture to the butter mixture and mix until thoroughly creamed.